Skip to content

 Nonce

 An arbitrary 32-bit unsigned integer (0 to 4,294,967,295) chosen by the creator when defining a mosaic.
 Each unique nonce produces a different mosaic ID for the same account.
-The same account cannot reuse a nonce that already identifies an active mosaic.
+The same account cannot reuse a nonce that already identifies a mosaic, active or not.

 For example, XYM, the native network currency on Symbol, has the mosaic ID 0x6BED913FA20223F8 on mainnet.